zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-masterdetailsbrowse.md

 ```

-Then in the `onInputsSet` we call `fetch` passing the ID of the website we want the data for:
+Then in the `onInputsSet` we call `fetch` method, and send the ID of the website we want the data for:

 ```typescript